 Digital radiography or x-rays is the standard in modern dentistry.
-This sophisticated technology captures and instantly delivers a clear digital image to the computer so that Dr. Cain and the patient can clearly see what is going on with the teeth, joints and bones.
-Digital x-rays emit 90% less radiation than traditional x-rays, combined with the fact that the image is taken in fractions of a second ensure that the patient’s exposure is extremely low.
+This sophisticated technology captures and instantly delivers a clear digital image to the computer so that Dr. Cain and the patient can clearly see what is going on with the teeth, joints, and bones.
+Digital x-rays emit 90% less radiation than traditional x-rays, combined with the fact that the image is taken in fractions of a second to ensure that the patient’s exposure is extremely low.

 Digital x-rays are also environmentally friendly.
 There are no chemicals needed to develop the images and since the images are in a digital format, there is no need for bulky storage.
 Digital x-rays can be kept with the patient’s digital records.
 The images produced from the digital radiograph are incredibly clear and allow for a greater level of communication between the dentist and patient.

 We are excited to offer patients access to the latest in 3-D dental imaging.
 The Sirona ORTHOPHOS XG 3D takes diagnostic images in multiple views with a single scan.
 Dr. Cain can analyze 2D, 3D and panoramic images to get an incredible view of the inter-workings of the oral system.
 This digital imaging system scans in just seconds, exposing patients to the absolute lowest effective dose of radiation necessary.
 Three-dimensional imaging is particularly important for planning dental implants, restorative dentistry cases and TMJ therapy.